 Who are the artists on stage?

-Once [the concept behind Reversible] was established, it came to casting.
 In casting the show, it was really important that we had the usual 7 Fingers versatile cast.
-A cast that is not only made of incredible acrobats and jugglers, but also a cast of characters that were really going to mould themselves to the experience that I was trying to create—that I am trying to create.
-I knew I wanted four men and four women to balance out either side of the walls.
+A cast that is not only made of incredible acrobats and jugglers, but also a cast of characters that were really going to mould themselves to the experience that I was trying to create.
 I knew I wanted people who were going to help me write the story from their personal experience.

-In creating a show, I’m always looking for a spark.
 The initial spark of Reversible was the idea of working with walls.
 Walls that would create confined theatrical spaces and situations, walls that could move and transform and give us interesting geometric forms.
 Walls are also hugely theatrical.
 Walls are something that we’re all familiar with: walls that confine us, walls that separate us, walls that enclose us, walls that keep us from doing the things that we want to do in our lives.
-So we created Reversible with walls that represent the exterior and walls that represent the interior.
-From this, the story was written.
+We created Reversible with walls that represent the exterior and walls that represent the interior.

-Once I had established this world within which I wanted to create the show, the idea of having these two-sided walls helped me to define the story telling, which very clearly became about who we are on the inside and who we are on the outside.
+The idea of having these two-sided walls helped me to define the story telling, which very clearly became about who we are on the inside and who we are on the outside.
 Our reversible selves.
-Reversible!

 What has the creative process of Reversible been like?

-The process for Reversible is based on the creative process the 7 Fingers have been developing over the last 15 years.
+The process for Reversible is based on the creative process The 7 Fingers have been developing over the last 15 years.
 We begin with a spark, an idea, a desire to express and explore a concept that fascinates us, something that we feel will fulfill our search for a better humanity, for a better understanding of who we are.
-We write the concept—the story writing happens in our minds, at the writing table between the 7 Fingers— and we develop the idea together, we take a storyline, a vehicle to explore the capacity of storytelling through circus, and then we cast a show of characters based on that desire and through improvisation.
+We take a storyline, a vehicle to explore the capacity of storytelling through circus, and then we cast a show of characters based on that desire and through improvisation.
 We create a playground in which we ask the artists to improvise on themes, structures, situations, so that they are able to bring in their own quality—their own flavour —and together we create the show.

 The artists enter the process almost a year before the premiere.
 Their contribution is fundamental; creating this way is heavily based on improvisation, on a very personal way of working.